yjjang/mongkie/docs/tutorial/export.rst

 * You can lauch export dialogs from :menuselection:`&File --> Export --> Graph Files... or Image Files...`.

-* You can save the final visualization as one of supported image formats.
+* You can save the final visualization as one of supported image formats:

   * Use SVG (Scalable Vector Graphics) or EPS (Encapsulated PostScript) for vector graphics.
   * Use PNG, JPG, GIF, or BMP formats for bitmap images.